 It’s never been a better time to enter the growing health care field.
-And there are fewer health care careers as in-demand right now as occupational therapist assistants.
+And there are few health care careers as in-demand right now as occupational therapy assistants.
 Now you can become one in as little as two years through Mercyhurst North East’s occupational therapy assistant associate degree program.

 Occupational therapy assistants help people of all ages regain, develop, or master everyday skills in order to live independent, productive, and satisfying lives.
 Whether it’s an infant with developmental problems, and elderly person facing health challenges, or a person who is living with disabilities, OTAs help patients with rehabilitative activities and exercises and monitor their progress.